sophiaeh/sophiaeh/README.md

 ## Welcome in 👋

-My name is Sophia and I am  a (chronically terrified) undergraduate senior getting ready to graduate with a BS in Psychology and a minor in data analytics 👩‍🎓.
-I want to eventually pursue a Ph.D. in Clinical Psychology but recognize that I need to gain more practical research experience before I jump into that.
-I am interested in exploring the relationship between late diagnosed ASD and eating disorders.
+My name is Sophia and I am a undergraduate senior getting ready to graduate with a BS in Psychology and a minor in data analytics 👩‍🎓.
+I want to eventually pursue a Ph.D. in Clinical Psychology but recognize that I need to gain more research experience before I jump into that.
+I am interested in exploring the relationships between ASD and eating disorders.
 Thank you for reading.

 - 🔭 I’m currently working on coursework in Machine Learning for Data Analysis
 - 🌱 I’m currently learning basics of programming using python